LivingStories-DevTeam/Living-Stories-App/recommendation_engine/Overview.md

 - We're constructing a matrix (`user_label_matrix`) where rows represent users and columns represent story labels.
 Each entry denotes the count of stories liked by that user with that label.

 - We then use **cosine similarity** to determine how similar users are based on these labels.
+    - **cosine similarity:** Each user is represented as vectors based on the story labels of the stories they liked.
+Each dimension of the vector corresponds to a feature (labels in our case) of the user entity.
+Then, the cosine of the angle between these two vectors is calculated.
+    The cosine value ranges from -1 to 1.
+       - 1 means the vectors are identical (the angle is 0°).
+        - 0 indicates orthogonality (no similarity, the angle is 90°).
+        - -1 implies exactly opposite directions (the angle is 180°).
+    In short, a higher cosine similarity means greater similarity between two users.

 #### b.
 Story Location Similarity:
 The premise here is that if two users often post or like stories from similar geographical locations, they might have shared interests or experiences.